developer69K/StrangerThings/Career_Project_1.md

   ```
 + Once I have constructed the features from the given data, I will put the input in a format that can be used as input to train.
 + Using a data frame is the best way to handle the data preprocessing steps, so I will be using the pandas library for that
-+ It is also important that once the features have been engineered the original dataframe is flushed/cleared to free memory, this is something I realized is very important for faster processing, even while using AWS or other ways of compute
++ It is also important that once the features have been engineered the original dataframe is flushed/cleared to free memory, this is something I realized is very important for faster processing, even while using AWS or locally
-+ parameters for the lightgbm() model will need to be tweaked, some of the common params are shown below :
++ parameters for the lightgbm() model will need to be tweaked, some of the common params are shown below, there are so many other parameters which I can go through through the Lightgbm() wiki to finalize
   ```
   'task':'train'
   'boosting_type':'gbdt'  #gradient boosing decision tree